kassi/userscripts/README.md

 ## gcextensions.user.js

-Enhances the geocaching.com website by adding often needed Links to the main menu.
+Enhances the geocaching.com website:
+* adds often needed links to the main menu.

 Installation
 ===

-Open the files.
-You will be prompted to install them.
+Click on the files.
+You will be prompted automatically to install them.

 Author
 ===